checkman123/Movie_Search/README.md

 You should be able to access the web app now with http://localhost:3000/

 If user wants to deploy it, they can use Heroku and Netlify

+**Note to self: If posts and user info doesnt work, mongoDB atlas has been paused.
+Go start it up again.